Prompt Engineering Guide

 Ground Truth: Not as Important as You Might Think

 Interestingly, the actual answers or 'ground truth' in the exemplars are not as important as one might think.
-Research shows that providing random labels in the exemplars (as seem in the above example) has little impact on performance2.
+Research shows that providing random labels in the exemplars (as seem in the above example) has little impact on performance.
 This means that the LLM can still generate a correct response even if the exemplars contain incorrect information.

 The Role of Labelspace